 Veteran Home Repairs

-Habitat LA has funding available to provide home repair assistance to veteran households.
-This includes households with a veteran homeowner or a caregiver to a veteran household member.
+Habitat LA has funding available to provide home repair assistance to veteran homeowners to a veteran household member.
 Click HERE for more information on Veteran Home Repairs.
-Applications are currently being accepted, download our application below to start yours today!
+Applications are currently being accepted.
+Download our application below to start yours today!

 Homeowners must meet the following basic program criteria to be eligible for the Habitat LA Home Repair Program: Click HERE for full Eligibility Criteria and examples of repair services provided.